Progression of Aging

 With aging the facial topography is affected due to loss of bones, fat pads, and muscles that lead to folds and shadows in the face.

 The skin envelop also becomes thin due to decreased collagen & elastin.
 It is covered with brown spots/wrinkles due to sun damage/aging and is sunken in appearance due to volume loss from all the above structures.

 - Loss of skin plumpness

 - Drooping eyelids

 - Thinning lips & downturn corner of mouth

 The Esthetic Plan

-The esthetic plan consists of a combination of treatments to even out skin tone, reduce wrinkles and volumize or reflate the face.
+The esthetic plan is to use a combination of treatments to even out skin tone, reduce wrinkles and volumize the face.
 The goal is to bring back the youthful fullness of a younger face without looking distorted, overfilled or alien like.
 The amount of treatment needed will depend on how much “aging” has occurred in the individual.

 The Skin Envelop

-Advances skin care treatments now incorporate regenerative products such as Platelet Rich Plasma (PRPs) and Growth Factors from Amniotic cells to help with skin healing and rejuvenation.
-We combine PRP or Amniotic products in specific skin care treatments to aid in skin healing and regeneration.
-Ie Fractionated CO2 or Derma needling
+Advances skin care treatments now incorporate regenerative products such as Platelet Rich Plasma (PRPs) and Growth Factors from Exosomes to help with skin healing and rejuvenation especially after more ablative treatments.

 Prevention is the key and neuromodulators such as Botox and Dysport are great in preventing movement wrinkles from becoming etched in wrinkles.